aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 {% embed url="https://stackblitz.com/edit/router-lite-irouterload-import?ctl=1&embed=1&file=src/child2.ts" %}

-Note that because the `import()` function returns a promise, you can also use a promise directly with the `load` function.
+Note that because invoking the `import()` function returns a promise, you can also use a promise directly with the `load` function.

 ```typescript
 router.load(Promise.resolve({ ChildOne }));